Bylaws of the Metro Atlanta Chapter of the Democratic Socialists of America

 Our conception of socialism is a profoundly democratic one.
 It is rooted in the belief that human beings should be free to develop to their fullest potential, that public policies should be determined not by wealth but by popular participation, and that individual liberties should be carefully safeguarded.
 It is committed to a freedom of speech that does not recoil from dissent, to a freedom to organize independent trade unions, women’s groups, political parties, and other formations – recognizing these as essential bulwarks against the dangers of an intrusive state.
 It is committed to a freedom of religion that acknowledges the rights of those for whom spiritual concerns are central.

 We are socialists because we are developing a concrete strategy for achieving that vision.
 In the present, we are building a visible socialist presence within the broad democratic left.
 In the long run, we hope to build a majority movement capable of making democratic socialism a reality in the United States.
 Our strategy acknowledges the class structure of the U.S. society.
 This class structure means that there is a basic conflict of interest between those sectors with enormous economic power and the vast majority of the population.

 The Rules contained in Robert’s Rules of Order, Newly Revised, shall govern this Chapter in cases to which they are applicable and in which they are not inconsistent with these Bylaws.

 ARTICLE III.
 Membership.

 Section 1.
 Membership.

-Members of the Metro Atlanta Local DSA will be those individuals whose dues to national DSA are paid in full, who reside and/or work in the greater metropolitan Atlanta area.
-It will be the responsibility of members to approve policies and guidelines for the operation of the local chapter, to elect delegates to the national convention, to vote on matters related to national policy, and to make recommendations on issues and other matters to the National Political Committee of DSA.
+Members of the Metro Atlanta Chapter DSA will be those individuals whose dues to national DSA are paid in full, who reside and/or work in the greater metropolitan Atlanta area.
+It will be the responsibility of members to approve policies and guidelines for the operation of the chapter, to elect delegates to the national convention, to vote on matters related to national policy, and to make recommendations on issues and other matters to the National Political Committee of DSA.